ahagmj/Translation_tockCSP_TA/README.md

 The repository contains:

-1- A report for the translation work.
+1- A report for the translation work (pdf file).

 2- A software for automating the translation technique.